Calculus bovis

-In Asian countries, calculus bovis are sometimes harvested when steers (Bos taurus domesticus Gmelin) are slaughtered.
+In Asian countries, calculus bovis are sometimes harvested when steers (Bos taurus domesticus) are slaughtered.
 Their gall bladders are taken out, the bile is filtered, and the stones are cleaned and dried.
 The bezoars may also be surgically removed by veterinarians when working cattle become ill.
-In western countries, they are usually discarded.
-Its equivalent in Vedic culture is Gorochana.
+In Western countries, they are usually discarded.
+Its equivalent in Hindu culture is Gorochana.

 Calculus bovis have a color varying from golden yellow to brownish yellow.
 The shape of a stone is variable and depends on how it was formed, becoming spherical, oval, triangular, tubular, or irregular.

+Since natural calculus bovis are scarce, they can be very expensive.
+In 2025, the leader of a gallstone trading company in Brazil reported paying between $1,700 and $4,000 an ounce which works out to a single gallstone being worth more than the meat of an entire cow.